yangit/chromeExtension/readme.md

 ## Chrome extension.

-Basic proof of concept extesion to clean up some websites from advertising.
+This extension:

+* blocks iframes
+* styles some websites for better redability